asamy/ksm/README.md

 - Github pull requests
 - git request-pull

-It'd be appreciated if you use a separate branch for your submissions (other
-								       than
-								       master,
-								       that
-								       is).

 	The github issues is a great place to start, although implementing new features is perfectly fine and very welcome, feel free to do whatever your little heart wants.

+	See also (TODO / In development) seciton in this README.

 The following is _not_ required, but **prefered**: